 What is my job?
 I prepare students to understand and execute what he is talking about.
 The first thing we will do is assess your situation and then we'll draw up a logical plan.

-Call me, David BTW: in 2017, I studied with Peter Martin in Rome Italy.
-He's a great guy and a very skilled musician.
-When I grow up, I want to play piano like him.
-FYI.
+Call me, David BTW: in 2017, I studied with Peter Martin in Rome Italy at the ROMA Jazz Workshop.
 I was in Rome studying jazz drumming with Greg Hutchinson.
 Greg played in Ray Brown’s last group.
-When learning to play Brazilian jazz it is best to go to the primary sources, the original and other seminal recordings recorded in Brazil, both past and present.
+Peter is a great guy and a very skilled musician.
+When I grow up, I want to play piano like him.
+Updated 2024 When learning to play Brazilian jazz it is best to go to the primary sources, the original and other seminal recordings recorded in Brazil, both past and present.
 At the end of this sample of Brazilian recordings is a fine recording by Kenny Barron, who it must be said, has listened to the original recordings.
 Practice routine?
 Spend an afternoon playing the melody with the recordings, mimicking as much as possible what you hear.
 Then add the chords.
 David

 Here is my top 10 list of skills to work on ahead of camp.
 You don't need to be an expert, but you will need some familiarity with the following skills and activities.